georgi/git_store/README.md

 GitStore supports transactions, so that updates to the store either fail or succeed completely.

-GitStore manages concurrent access by a file locking scheme.
-So only one process can start a transaction at one time.
-This is implemented by locking the `refs/head/<branch>.lock` file, which is also respected by the git binary.

 ### Installation

 GitStore can be installed as gem easily: